petdalh/sattelite-ship-image-classification/README.md

 - Model optimization and hyperparameter tuning.
 - Incorporating additional data and classes for multi-class classification.
 - Implementing data augmentation techniques to improve model robustness.
+- I want to try to use my own model I created from scratch

 ## How to Use